Aviahelm/Wyrda/content/Players/Kerrick/Kerrick's Thoughts.md

 ### Bryson

 He was very nice, but oblivious at best.
 I don't know how a guild could have this as the front face of their establishment, but it must speak volumes about who is in charge.

+### Rona and Florien's Relationship

+I envy the relationship they have the chance to build.
+It’s a beautiful thing, and I can’t help but wonder what kind of relationship Lady Gwendolyn and I would have built in the same situation.
+We were never given that chance.

 ### Gwendolyn